Biblical Affirmations For Men: Power Every Man Should Embrace

 3. I am a man of integrity and honor.

 Proverbs 10:9 says, “Whoever walks in integrity walks securely, but whoever takes crooked paths will be found out.”
-Integrity is a key biblical value for men.
+Integrity is a key biblical value.
 This affirmation encourages honesty, accountability, and moral courage.

 Use this affirmation to stay grounded when tempted to compromise your values at work or in relationships.
 Jesus tells us, "Let your yes be yes, and your no be no" in Matthew 5:37.
 You can be a man of your word through the overcoming power of the Holy Spirit!